lensfun/lensfun/tools/calibration_webserver/workflow.rst

 ===========

 1. Assign an unassigned calibration request issue to you.
 2. The issue title contains a hash.
-The respective directory in ownCloud starts with the same hash.
+The respective directory in Nextcloud starts with the same hash.
 3. `Work on the calibration`_, probably changing the contents of the directory.